![]() |

 This feature is a work-in-progress.
 The North Mymms History team has put together a feature plotting the location of all 14 post boxes in the parish (an item that might be appreciated by future historians).

 Throughout this feature we have used the term post boxes, however they have been known by an assortment of terms, all valid, such as letter boxes, wall boxes, mail boxes, pillar boxes, and even lamp boxes (where they have been attached to street lighting).
-The Royal Mail and Historic England have produced a document recording all types, embedded below.
+The Royal Mail and Historic England have produced a document recording all types.

 Contributions welcome